Tutopiya Logo

 Key takeaways

-• Blood is a tissue made of plasma (liquid) and formed elements: red blood cells, white blood cells and platelets.
+• Blood consists of plasma, red blood cells, white blood cells and platelets — each with a distinct function.

-• Red blood cells transport oxygen — biconcave shape, no nucleus, contain haemoglobin.
+• Red blood cells transport oxygen; adaptations include haemoglobin, no nucleus, biconcave shape.

-• White blood cells defend against pathogens — phagocytosis and antibody production.
+• White blood cells defend against pathogens; platelets initiate blood clotting.

 What is blood in Cambridge IGCSE Biology?